tytydraco/yessleep/out/My_wife_and_I_were_the_highest_bidders_for_a_serial_killers_home_at_an_auction_And_I_cant_believe_what_we_found.md

 "New?
 You've been hunting this guy for nearly a decade now, Theodore.
 It's time to let it go."

-“I will, after we move in, and finally put this case to rest.
+“I will, after we move in, and finally put this case to rest."

 “We?
 You expect me to move in there with you?”